galister/wlx-overlay-s/README.md

 # Known Issues

-## SteamVR: laser pointers not visible
+## Modifiers get stuck in weird ways

-This seems to be a rare issue with SteamVR startup overlays.
-Restarting the overlay will fix the issue.
+This is a rare issue that can make your desktop not react to click or keys due to a modifier being stuck somewhere.
+Restarting the overlay fixes this.

 ## Scroll wheel doesn't work

 This seems to be an issue specific to Electron apps (Discord, Element, Slack, Spotify) on Wayland.
 Scrolling will work when using these in your web browser.

-## WiVRn support

-While WiVRn technically supports EXTX_overlay, I do not recommend using this software with WiVRn at this time, due to WiVRn not being optimized for overlay apps.
-You will likely get ghosting or stuttering while rotating your head.

 ## X11 limitations